jterrier84/master/docs/stake-pool-guides/docker-pool-guide.md

 # Cardano Node Docker Image (for ARM64 devices)

 In this project you will find the files to build a docker image on Linux containing all the needed files to run a Cardano full node.
 The docker image can run on any arm64 device (such as a RaspberryPi, Mac Mini M1, etc.).
-The node can be configured as a relay or bock production node.
+The node can be configured as a relay or block production node.

 ## Why using docker image to run a Cardano node?

 The elegant thing about a Cardano node deployed as a Docker image is that it can be installed seamlessly and launched out of the box.
 If you ever decide to remove it, you only have to delete one file - the image.
 Another advantage is that the created image can run on any operating system where Docker is installed.
 Using Docker reduces the complexity and effort of setting up a Cardano node in the traditional way
-(for example, you don't have to deal with systemctl settings).
-This guide is therefore recommended for less experienced Linux users.
+(for example, you don't have to deal with systemd settings).

 ## System requirements